CF Montréal: Stadium

 CF Montréal plays its home matches at Saputo Stadium, a soccer-specific stadium with a natural grass playing surface built in 2008 for the then second division Montreal Impact but designed with expansion in mind with the club anticipating a move to MLS.
 The Québec government announced $23 million in funding to expand the stadium to more than 20,000 seats as well as build a training field with synthetic turf adjacent to the stadium.

 Expansion to Saputo Stadium was expected to be finished in time for the start of the club's inaugural 2012 MLS season, but it was announced on July 17, 2011, that the expansion would be delayed.
 As a consequence, the neighbouring Olympic Stadium was used for the Impact's first six home dates (five MLS regular season, one Canadian Championship).
 The Impact's first MLS game at Saputo Stadium was eventually played on June 16, 2012, a 4–1 win over Seattle.

 Though Saputo Stadium serves as the club's primary home, Olympic Stadium is also used for special events which demand a larger capacity or more favourable playing conditions (e.g. the team's season home opener, playoff matches, international competitions, and under winter conditions).

+In June 2026, Major League Soccer commissioner Don Garber stated that Montréal’s Olympic Stadium “can be one of the great stadiums in the entire world” if the province completes its full renovation plan, following his tour of the facility during ongoing roof replacement work.
+Garber’s remarks came amid concerns raised by CF Montréal president Gabriel Gervais, who warned that the club’s long‑term viability under MLS’s forthcoming winter schedule depends on the stadium being fully modernized and available for year‑round use.
+While praising the redevelopment vision for Olympic Park, Garber emphasized that the current renovation—focused primarily on an $870 million roof project—does not include the interior upgrades required for winter play, and he dismissed comparisons to relocation scenarios in other markets as “not even comparable."